Ibexian/EastMeetsKitchen/_posts/2015-09-17-chinese-egg-tart-shells.md

     <img src="/images/157-2.JPG">
 </figure>

 A proper Chinese egg tart shell technique includes layering a "water dough layer" with an "oil dough layer" and folding, which is similar to puff pastry, but each layer has a certain proportion of fat, flour and moisture added to it.
-The result is that although you get a puff pastry-like dough, each layer is cripsy and tender at the same time.
+The result is that although you get a puff pastry-like dough, each layer is tender and crispy at the same time.

 <figure class="half">
     <img src="/images/157-3.JPG">